-An ADS polypeptide may or may not comprise a transit peptide, and the transit peptide may or may not be naturally occurring.
+An ADS polypeptide may or may not comprise a transit occurring.
 In one non-limiting example, ADS3 comprises a naturally occurring plastid transit peptide, amino acids 1-71 counting from the N-terminus.
 In another non-limiting example, ADS3 from which the transit peptide has been removed (either naturally, or by a coding sequence which encodes an ADS3 without its naturally occurring transit peptide) is referred to as "ADS372-371" or "ADS3(72-371).
 The transit peptide of ADS3 is referred to as ADS31-71 or ADS3 (1-71).
-In yet other non-limiting examples, the ADS3 transit peptide can be added to ADS1 or ADS2, creating fusion proteins; thus, the sequence encoding the ADS transit peptide is fused to ADS1 and ADS2 cDNA fragments (for example, by overlap extension PCR) creating fusion proteins ADS31-71-ADS1 and ADS31-71-ADS2.
+In yet other non-limiting examples, the ADS3 transit peptide can be added to ADS1 or ADS2, creating fusion proteins; thus, the sequence encoding the ADS transit peptide is fused to ADS1 and ADS2 cDNA fragments (for example, by overlap extension PCR) creating fusion proteins $ADS3^{1-71}$ -ADS1 and $ADS3^{1-71}$ -ADS2.